SlicerRt/SlicerDebuggingTools/README.md

   - Install the `DebuggingTools` extension
   - Open the `Python debugger` module (in `Developer Tools` category)
   - In the `Settings` section select debugger: `PyCharm`
-  - If `pycharm-debug.egg` path is not detected automatically then set the path with the selector
+  - If `pycharm-debug.egg` path is not detected automatically then set the path with the selector (it is usually in the `debug-eggs` subfolder of the PyCharm installation)

 #### Start debugging
 - In PyCharm: